 Romantic escapes, just the two of you

 Heading to KC with the other half?
 Looking for something special for someone special?
 B&Bs can help.
-They promise an expereince that's more extraordinary than your usual vacay – think whirlpool tubs in grand ensuites, canopy beds in 1800s master bedrooms.
+They promise an expereince that’s more extraordinary than your usual vacay – think whirlpool tubs in grand ensuites, canopy beds in 1800s primary bedrooms.
 And then there are the couple packages, which could be loved-up spa sessions or romantic meals set to candlelight.

 Some hard-earned R&R